Venlafaxine extended-release tabletsPronunciation

 - Diuretics (eg, furosemide, hydrochlorothiazide) because the risk of low blood sodium levels may be increased

-- Azole antifungals (eg, ketoconazole), cimetidine, or terbinafine because they may increase the risk of venlafaxine extended-release tablets's side effects
+- Azole antifungals (eg, ketoconazole) or cimetidine because they may increase the risk of venlafaxine extended-release tablets's side effects

 - Metoprolol because its effectiveness may be decreased by venlafaxine extended-release tablets